-Summer is nearly here so it's time to think Summer safety.
+Summer is nearly here so it's time to think about the 101 Critical Days of Summer safety.
 Historically, it is the largest vacation period of the year for military members, beginning with Memorial Day weekend and ending with Labor Day weekend.
 The summer months are filled with warm weather, celebrations and longer days.
 Driving and traveling increase exponentially.
-Summer also includes three holidays, which are normally approved for long weekends.
+The 101 Critical Days of Summer also includes three holidays, which are normally approved for long weekends.